weaviate/weaviate/docs/en/use/batch_requests.md

   specified class (identified by its uuid) is of a different type.
 This can potentially lead to a corrupted dataset.

-If you are in doubt, send a representative request of your batching plan to a non-batched endpoint, such as `PATCH /weaviate/v1/things` first, where validation is very strict.
-If validation is passed there it can be considered safe to be used in a batch setting as well.

 ### 1.2 Errors